tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/对象概述_intl_en.md

 - Refrain from using special symbols such as `*` and `%` in the filename.

 >?
 If the name of the uploaded file or folder contains Chinese characters, when you access or request the file or folder, the Chinese characters will be converted into a percent-encoded string based on URL-encoding rules.
-> For example, when you access `文档.doc`, the object key is `文档.doc`, but the percent-encoded string actually read is `%e6%96%87%e6%a1%a3.doc`.
+> For example, when you access `TestSample.doc`, the object key is `TestSample.doc`, but the percent-encoded string actually read is `%e6%96%87%e6%a1%a3.doc`.
 >